We provide a host of

 skill_id

-The ID of the Skill.
+The external ID of the Skill.

 skill_name